 Check out the Wayne State University Libraries Digital Collections.
 It contains some digitized Special Collections materials online, free to all.
 It includes rare letters to and from Abraham Lincoln as well as fully-digitized versions of rare juvenile literature.

-The WSULS Special Collections Committee is working hard to preserve the valuable rare materials in the library and to share them with the wider community.
-If you would like to help, contact Special Collections Coordinator Cynthia Krolikowski at firstname.lastname@example.org
+The WSULS Special Collections Team is working hard to preserve the valuable rare materials in the library and to share them with the wider community.
+If you would like to help, contact Special Collections Librarian Cynthia Krolikowski at firstname.lastname@example.org

 To find materials in Special Collections go to the Catalog Advanced Search, and enter the collection name in the "Simple search" box, searching by title.
 This will bring up books in that collection.
 To search for something specific within a collection, go to the same page and search in the "Keyword search" area.
 First, change the first search box under "Keyword search" to "Title:" and enter the collection name.
 You can then search by keyword, author, or subject in the search box below.

 Many of these materials are rare and so are stored in closed rooms.
-To request access, contact Special Collections Coordinator Cynthia Krolikowski at email@example.com.
+To request access, contact Special Collections Librarian Cynthia Krolikowski at email@example.com.